xVoidByte/koolo/README.md

 - Go (1.24, not 1.25!)
 - Garble

-Make sure the game is in English.
+Make sure the game is set to English to prevent any language-related bugs.

 Use better_build.bat to build the application.